mehrdadfazli/CEI/README.md

 ## Project Description
-This repository contains the implementation of Context Embedding Injection (CEI) a training-free hallucination mitigation method for large vision-language models (LVLM).
+This repository contains the implementation of context embedding injection (CEI) mwthod from the paper "Inject to Heal: Alleviating hallucination in LVLMs via Context Embedding Injection" accepted to ACL 2026 findings.
 ## Implementation Details
 Our implementation leverages the Hugging Face versions of LLaVA-1.5 and InstructBLIP, built on Transformer version 4.47.